 - Your resume should include academic and experiential background

-- Your resume should include the course code and title of a Research Methods course you have taken (please refer to the Research Methods section below)
+- Your resume should include the course code and title of both a statistics course AND a Research Methods course you have taken

 - Your resume should be 1-3 pages, maximum.